Belkasoft CTF 6: Write-up

 Solution

-1. Navigate to [iPhone] → Artifacts → Overview → Chats.
-In the Telegram chat on December 24th, it is mentioned that Drew and William discussed the planned May trip, but then Drew deleted everything.
+1. Navigate to Artifacts → Overview → Chats.
+In the Telegram chat on December 24th, it's mentioned that Drew and William discussed the planned May trip, but then Drew deleted everything.

-2. Navigate to [Windows] → Artifacts → Overview → Browsers → Cache.
+2. Navigate to Artifacts → Overview → Browsers → Cache.
 Search for cached images (image/jpeg) from Telegram web.
-Among them, there is the poster you are looking for:
+Among them, there is a poster you are looking for:

 Flag

-Eric Clapton, Accor Arena, Paris (this task was solved 17 times)
+Eric Clapton, Accor Arena, Paris (this task was solved XX times)

 11. Illustrator (Warmup)